 Malika Oak (COS ‘20) is the treasurer of the Princeton Rocketry Club.
 She is a Computer Engineer who is in awe of the applications of Computer Science in Rocketry.
 She also loves being outdoors trekking and scuba diving!

-Nina Arcot (MAE ’20) is the vice president of community and outreach and a co-founder of the Princeton Rocketry Club.
+Nina Arcot (MAE ’20) is the vice president of community and outreach of the Princeton Rocketry Club.
 She has interests in space exploration and materials science and engineering, and she has completed internships at the NASA Langley Research Center and the Princeton High Contrast Imaging Lab.

 DouglasChin (MAE ’21) is the vice president of launch operations for the Princeton Rocketry Club.
 He hopes to help mankind achieve its interstellar potential.
 He has his L2 certification and wants to fly even higher.
 He looks forward to many new experiences in PRC and aerospace.